robmasocco/AOS-TAG/ideas.md

 - Check permissions if required (flag), eventually exit.
 - *Copy_from_user* into an on-the-go-set array in the stack.
 - Acquire level writers mutex.
+- Acquire level condition rwlock as writer (allowing IRQs).
-- Atomically read the current *condition selector* from the level condition struct.
+- Atomically read and flip the current *condition selector* from the level condition struct.
+This is the linearization point for the message buffer.
+Save the previous value.
+- **MEMORY FENCE**
+- Release level condition rwlock as writer (as above).
 - Atomically read the current *epoch presence counter* from the level condition struct: exit if it is zero (no one is waiting for a message on this level, so discard yours).
 - *preempt_disable()* (all that happens inside this section does so because we want these things to happen **fast**, but without blocking IRQs).
 - *memcpy* the message in the level buffer.
 - Set message size.
-- Atomically flip the *condition selector* in the level condition struct.
-This is the linearization point for the message buffer.
 - Set the now "old" level condition to 0x1.
 - **STORE FENCE** (one can never be too sure).
 - *preempt_enable()*